republique-et-canton-de-geneve/github-traffic-statistics/README.md

-This projet is small HTML/JavaScript page which gives graphical charts of the traffic ("unique cloners" and "unique visitors") on État de Genève's GitHub projects.
+This repository is small HTML/JavaScript page which gives graphical charts of the traffic ("unique cloners" and "unique visitors") on État de Genève's GitHub repositories.

 ![](./docs/screen_caption.png)

 # Technical facts

-The project consists of three parts:
+The application consists of three parts:

 - A small HTML file
-- A JavaScript file `data/charts-data.js` which stores the traffic values, for a set of GitHub projects
+- A JavaScript file `data/charts-data.js` which stores the traffic values, for a set of GitHub repositories
 - Two JavaScript files `app/main.js` and `app/charts.js` which plot the traffic values.

-The project is based on the [D3](d3js-org) library.
+The application is based on the [D3](d3js-org) library.
 It heavily borrows from Tutorial Point's [primer](https://www.tutorialspoint.com/d3js/index.htm).